 Or is it?

-I dare say, our first time raising chickens for meat didn’t exactly go as I planned.
+I dare say, our first time raising Cornish Cross chickens for meat didn’t exactly go as I planned.

 I also dare say, it was much more work than I expected.

-I think I can blame that on not being ready… Even though I thought I did my research before I ordered the chicks.
+I think I can blame that on not being ready… Even though I thought I did my research before I ordered the Cornish Cross chicks.

 So in this post, I am going to put the topic of raising meat chickens in front of you in the fullest way I know.
 We’ll concentrate on the raising in this post and in the end, I’ll link to the second part which is how to butcher a chicken so you can learn that process too and get ready.

 I’ll tell you what we did, what I think you should do if you are going to raise meat chickens, what difficulties we encountered and how I think we could have prevented them, and how I plan to make this whole meat chicken business much more grower friendly and sustainable.

-So, hopefully, by the end of this post, you’ll have a very good understanding of what you are getting into and I hope it will make it easier and more enjoyable for you since there is really a lot of value in growing your own food.
+My hope is that by the end of this post, you’ll have a very good understanding of what you are getting into and I hope it will make it easier and more enjoyable for you since there is really a lot of value in growing your own meat.